Pittville Pump Room

 Feeding ducks and other wildfowl: a coin-operated dispenser for healthy feed

 Friends of Pittville, in partnership with Cheltenham Borough Council, has installed a coin-operated dispenser on the Upper Lake in Pittville Park.
 This dispenses food which is suitable for wildfowl such as ducks and swans.
 The project has been running since March 2015 and was evaluated in January 2017.
 There have been hiccups along the way but, overall, we believe it is worth continuing to offer this service.
 Until the beginning of 2023, the dispenser was managed on a day-to-day basis by a local charity, St Vincent’s and St George’s Association, now renamed AimUp.
 Unfortunately the charity has moved its centre of activities away from the Pittville area and their valued involvement had to come to an end.
-Friends of Pittville volunteers manage the dispenser full-time now.
+Friends of Pittville volunteers are now managing the dispenser full-time.
 The lessons we have learned have been turned into Hints and Tips for anyone considering a similar enterprise (revised November 2018).

-New play area for Pittville Park
+Play area for Pittville Park

 Green Flag and Green Heritage status for Pittville Park

-Pittville Gates
+Pittville Gates 2016

 Our project to refurbish Pittville Gates earned a Civic Award from Cheltenham Civic Society in April 2016.
 You can read all about the Pittville Gates project here.